MaibornWolff/codecharta/visualization/README.md

 -   Build it yourself from the github [repository](#build-it-yourself)
 -   Try out the [online version](https://maibornwolff.github.io/codecharta/visualization/app/index.html?file=codecharta.cc.json&file=codecharta_analysis.cc.json)

+> Be aware, that if you are on Apple Silicon, you need to do additional config for npm installation

 ## NPM Package

 > Make sure you have [Node.js](https://nodejs.org/en/download) (version >=16) installed <br>